Skip to main content

 Note

-Permissions to access CSAP Member Portal features are assigned to members based on all the recipient groups the member belongs to.
+Permissions to access Collaborate Member Portal features are assigned to members based on all the recipient groups the member belongs to.
 For example, if a member belongs to two or more recipient groups, the features configured for all the recipient groups are available to the member.

 • Auto-publish Type: Select if the Cyware advisory alerts are sent with or without notifications.